dsa-mind-map/leetcode-150/02-Two-Pointers/042-Trapping-Rain-Water.md

 ---

+🧠 The Two-Pointer Mental Model (In Plain English)
+1. The Bottleneck Check: if (h[left] <= h[right])

+What it means: If I am standing at the left pointer, water will never leak to the right.
+The right side acts as a guaranteed giant wall because it is at least as tall as my current position.
+The left side is my absolute bottleneck.

+2. The Valley (Trapping Water): if (h[left] < leftMax)

+What it means: Since the right side is safely sealed, I only need to check my local left wall (leftMax).
+If my current building is shorter than leftMax, a valley is created!

+The Math: I calculate the trapped water and add it to the total: volume += leftMax - h[left].

+3. The New Peak (Updating Boundaries): if (h[left] >= leftMax)

+What it means: I am not in a valley; I am standing on a new mountain peak.
+My building cannot hold water on its roof, but it becomes the new tallest left boundary for everyone else.

+The Action: I simply update the ledger: leftMax = h[left].

+(Note: After processing either step 2 or 3, I take one step inward: left++)

+4. The Reverse Symmetry: if (h[left] > h[right])

+What it means: The left side is now the guaranteed giant wall, making the right side the bottleneck.
+The right pointer goes into action using the exact same rules, but in reverse.

+The Action: I compare h[right] against rightMax, calculate water or update the boundary, and take one step backward: right--.

 ## 🧠 The Mental Model: The Physics of Trapped Water

 When approaching this problem, we look at it index by index.
 If you imagine yourself standing on top of a single building at index `i`, you must ask yourself: *"How much water can stay directly on top of my head without spilling?"*